Pharmaceutical Sciences MSc

 Frequently asked questions

-What research could I undertake for my final project?
+What research could I do in my final project?

 Your research project forms a large and important part of your MSc studies, and at Aston, we offer projects covering wide range of specialist disciplines in pharmaceutical sciences.
 This could include a range of topics in the areas of: